Irene Chou: Life and work

 Irene Chou was born in Shanghai, where she studied economics at St. John's University.
 Upon graduating in 1945, Chou worked as a journalist for Peace Daily Shanghai.
 Thereafter she left for Taipei in Taiwan and in 1949 for Hong Kong.
-Her mother, a professional calligrapher gave her the first leson.
+Her mother, a professional calligrapher, gave her the first lesson.
 She began to learn painting formally in 1954 when she became a student of Zhao Shao'ang, a master of the traditional Lingnan school of painting.
 In her traditional landscape and bird-and-flower paintings Chou demonstrated a solid grounding in traditional Chinese painting methods such as qiyun (spirit-resonance) and moqi (ink-play).
 She said to have found inspiration in the study of qi-gong.
 Initially Chou drew influences from bright Chinese opera folk paintings and Great Seal Style calligraphy.
 The use of calligraphic lines in her work was informed by years of studying calligraphy and traditional Chinese ink painting techniques, especially the 'Storm Drum' script, which was first used to inscribe stones during the Qin dynasty (221-206BCE).
 Although Chou started her career working with more traditional Chinese painting methods and styles through landscape and bird-and-flower paintings, she later experimented with various techniques and paints as she moved away from more conventional ink paintings and the popular Lingnan style.

-In the late 1960s Chou get touched with abstract expressionism.
+In the late 1960s Chou encountered abstract expressionism.
 The progressive theories on art and ink painting of her colleague Lui Shou-Kwan of the Lingnan School inspired her to experiment with different techniques and various types of paint, including oil, acrylic and watercolor.
 Kathy Zhang mentioned that artists working in this vein followed Lui's precepts and combined Western and Chinese art.
 Chou explored the "splash ink" technique, the layered "piled ink" technique, and pointillism in her works in the 1970s.
 However, her signature mark became the "one-stroke" technique she applied to her abstract paintings, which was reminiscent of the New Ink style that was becoming popular in Hong Kong in the 1980s.
 Through her work, she attempted to combine Western and Chinese art while simultaneously paying homage to Chinese traditional art.
-Irene Chou was the Hong Kong representative for the United Nation's Women's Liberation.
+Irene Chou was the Hong Kong representative for the United Nations' Women's Liberation.